GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 more germanely, `chrome.tabs.executeScript`.
 Moving functionality out of the Tabs API helps clear up some of this confusion.

-Manifest version bumps are a rare opportunity for us to address these kinds of abstract concerns.
-As we scoped out Manifest V3 and considered ways to iterate on the platform, we felt this transition was a great time to move scripting functionality to a new API and to narrow the scope of the existing Tabs API.

 ### Breaking changes

 When designing Manifest V3, one of the major issues that we wanted to address was abuse and malware